 Along these lines, the remainder of this paper discusses the following issues: In Section 2 we introduce the idea of "Semantic Web Pipes", i.e. how a new breed of applications composed of small building blocks to aggregate, filter and preprocess junks of RDF data could contribute to make the Semantic Web real.
 In such aggregations from arbitrary sources on the Web we will naturally have to deal with contradicting statements.
 We will have a look on how current Semantic Web languages could support the expression of such contradicting/negative statements and how the resolution of conflicts is being addressed in Section 3.
 Actually, we will come to the conclusion that current languages do not properly address this problem so far.
 Based on this observation and in an attempt to address the problem with a technique we already successfully applied in a related domain (for synchronising RDF resources), we propose to express revocations of RDF statements by means of so called RDF MSG hashes.
-We discuss this approach and its implications in Section 5, before we conclude with an outlook to future work.
+We discuss this approach and its implications in Section 4.
+A prototype implemented on top of the DBin 2.0 system is briefly described in Section 5, before we conclude with an outlook to future work.